kanaria69/Mainecoco/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!